Design Awards Regulations and FAQs

 Regulations and FAQs

-This program is not a competition but a recognition of built and un-built projects deemed worthy of acknowledgement by three independent juries.
+This program is not a competition, but a recognition of built and un-built projects deemed worthy of acknowledgment by independent juries.
 There is no specific number of awards to be granted.
-Jury recognition will be given by the VSAIA in the form of a certificate.
-Winners shall provide high-resolution images of their projects within two weeks of notification on Aug.
-26, 2011.
+Jury recognition will be given by AIA Virginia in the form of a certificate.
+Winners shall provide high-resolution images of their projects within two weeks of notification.

 Each entry shall be submitted as described below.
 Entries submitted in an unspecified manner will be disregarded.